CheckoutFinland/psp-api/docs/README.md

 checkout-provider | string | The payment method provider the client used signature | string | HMAC signature calculated from other parameter

 Merchant must check that signature is valid.
-Signature is calculated as described [above](#redirect-and-callback-url-signing).
+Signature is calculated as described [above](#redirect-and-callback-url-signing). **Do not** implement the HMAC validation with hardcoded query string parameters since new ones may be added later.
+Instead, filter parameters by name (include all that begin with `checkout-`), then sort, and calculate the HMAC.

 ### Get